tonymm81/web_page/README.md

 - This was issue 31.
 There is some styles to do in this feature.
 - i also delete the menu text from toolbar.

+## version 182
+- started to make a footer to page.
+Now user can navigate also from footer to another page.
+This is github issue 35.

 # installs backend: